vechema/about-jo/README.md

   * Hobbies - coding, baking, video games, knit & crochet
 * Practical
   * Better description for WeInfuse
-  * Update skills basd on WeInfuse
+  * Update skills based on WeInfuse
   * Needs some serious style - don't go all the way to the edge, color, spacing
   * Refactor - not to much copy + paste w/ Typography.
 Keep styling in mind
 * Theoretical